 About

-The National Decommissioning Research Initiative (NDRI) will allocate approximately $2.3 million from 2019-22 to improve understanding of the interaction that occurs between the environment and oil and gas structures in Australia’s oceans.
+The National Decommissioning Research Initiative (NDRI) has allocated $2.3 million over 2019-2022 to deliver the Phase 1 program and has a committed $2.4 million allocated for further research from 2023-2026 for Phase 2 to improve understanding of the interaction that occurs between the environment and oil and gas structures in Australia’s oceans.
 In particular, the NDRI seeks to improve understanding of how full removal or potential decommissioning in-situ may impact on the marine environment.

 Decomissioning